Search

 Uploading ourselves to the moon?

-The moon as digital archive could also play an important future role in the CyBeRev program being developed by satellite communications pioneer Dr. Martine Rothblatt.
 She visualizes storing one's life history—"digital reflections of their mannerisms, personality, recollections, feelings, beliefs, attitudes and values—with as great a fidelity as is possible."

-Future developments in mind-uploading technology and regenerative medicine would then "enable the recovered cyber-conscious CyBeRev person to transfer their mind into a synthetic body (including brain), such as one made out of nanotechnological materials."
+Future developments in mind-uploading technology and regenerative medicine would then "enable the recovered cyber-conscious CyBeRev person to transfer their mind into a synthetic body (including brain), such as one made out of nano-technological materials."

 Eventually these would be instantiated into a flesh body (including brain) grown from totipotent stem cells in which genetic engineering techniques have suppressed the development of a separate mind.